What is Augmented Reality?

-For better insight into AR technology we turn to a developer’s perspective.
-For the past five years, Mai El-Awini has worked at an advertising studio in Halifax, creating augmented reality apps that have boosted marketing campaigns to an interactive space.
-In between studio projects and personal projects Mai has helped to create the White Elephant companion app.
+For better insight into AR technology we turn to a developer's perspective.
+For the past five years, Mai El-Awini has worked at an advertising studio in Halifax, creating augmented reality applications that have boosted marketing campaigns into an interactive space.
+In between studio projects, Mai has helped to create the companion app for White Elephant.

 First, may you describe your role as lead developer and what about it you find compelling?

 Mai — My main responsibility is of course developing.
 I do as much coding as all the other developers in the company.
 I also provide support for the junior devs, both technical and practical.
 Being a lead dev then also adds a few managerial tasks to my plate.
 With every new project I sit with project managers to provide time estimates, plan out milestones, decide which devs on the team are best suited for certain tasks… things like that.
 I also lead a weekly dev huddle where the dev team has a chance to catch up, share knowledge, or bring up any issues.

 Like, what are we not doing that we should?
 And, what are we doing that we should not?

 Mai continues — I think the most fun part of my job is whenever I get a project I have no idea how to do.
 It's definitely scary, especially with our timelines always being so tight.
 But I think any developer would agree that solving a problem for the first time is an amazing feeling.
 And to add to the fun, there is usually some shiny new piece of tech that we get to experiment on.

 Will your upcoming adventures continue to explore the skills you've built in the AR space?